rubsc/ScenTreesMakie.jl/docs/src/tutorial/tutorial5.md

 !!! tip
     This package is actively developed and new features and improvements are constantly and continuously added.
 So, before using it, make it an habit to update your packages.

-This ends our tutorials for using `ScenTrees.jl`.
+This ends our tutorials for using `ScenTreesMakie.jl`.
 You are now ready to generate scenario trees and scenario lattices depending on what you want to approximate.